-The objective behind giving constructive feedback is to provide guidance to an employee.
-Guidance can support effective behaviour or realign problematic performance to successful performance.
-So what should you do to make sure you’re providing the best possible constructive feedback?
+The objective behind giving effective feedback is to provide guidance to an employee.
+Guidance can support productive behaviour or realign problematic performance to successful performance.
+Lets get straight to the point and look at the principles of effective constructive feedback.

 Identify the key areas and actions where the employee excelled or performed poorly.
-Make sure the feedback you give is clear and to the point.
+Make sure the comments you give are clear and to the point.
 Regardless of whether it's positive or negative, feedback should be given in a straightforward manner.
 Specific constructive feedback leads to greater opportunity to learn.

 Recognition is important!
 Most people need encouragement and to be told when they are doing something well.
-It's common for individuals to emphasise the negative and to focus on mistakes more often than successes.
-In a rush to criticise, we may overlook the things we liked.
+It's common for individuals to emphasize the negative and to focus on the issues more often than successes.
+In a rush to criticize, we may overlook the things we liked.
 If the positive is registered first, any negative is more likely to be listened to and acted upon.

-Feedback which is heavily imposed or demands strict action in the way you see best can result in resistance to change.
-The best constructive feedback offers people a choice: whether to act on the feedback or not.
+Feedback which is heavily imposed can result in resistance to change.
+The best comments offer people a choice: whether to act on the feedback or not.
 This allows the employee to maintain autonomy over their behaviour whilst offering the opportunity for development.
-In the case of a manager, offer your employee an example of how you overcame a similar problem, and let them bring their own ideas for what they could do differently.
+In the case of a manager, offer your employee an example of how you overcame a similar problem.
+Where necessary, let them bring their own ideas for what they could do differently.

-Inferences are the assumptions and opinions that you formulate about an individual, whereas observations are objective and are the result of clear, logical reasoning.
+Inferences are the assumptions and opinions that you formulate about an individual.
+Observations are objective and are the result of clear, logical reasoning.
 Basing feedback on inferences is particularly detrimental and can lead to a breakdown of relationships between manager and employee.
-Try to be as objective as possible and show that you've carefully considered your feedback points, and you'll see greater respect and weight given to your opinion.
+Try to be as objective as possible and show that you've carefully considered your feedback points.
+You'll see greater respect and weight given to your opinion.

-Describing behaviour is a feedback method for identifying a range of positive or negatives.
+Describing behaviour is a feedback method which is useful when trying to identify a range of positives or negatives.
 This is beneficial and allows for a healthy discussion.
 On the other hand, using evaluative language can be dangerous.
-Using language like ‘right’ or ‘wrong’ engenders a "black and white" culture which is too rigid and may make the employee respond defensively or resistant to the feedback.
-Avoid using ‘need to’ phraseology; it is an implicit note to the individual that they did something wrong, but it doesn't offer any guidance or explicit information on where they went wrong.
+Using language like ‘right’ or ‘wrong’ engenders a "black and white" culture which is too rigid may make the employee respond defensively.
+Avoid using ‘need to’ phraseology; it is an implicit note to the individual that they did something wrong.
+But it doesn't offer any guidance or explicit information on where they went wrong.

-Constructive feedback shouldn’t be overbearing or protracted.
-Remember, feedback should follow a cycle and there will always be another opportunity to offer constructive feedback.
+Constructive feedback shouldn’t be overbearing.
+Remember, it should follow a cycle and there will always be another opportunity to offer constructive feedback.
 For each meeting select two or three main points to offer feedback on.
-If you give too much feedback the employee may become disengaged, or even confused with the overwhelming wealth of information.
+If you give too many comments in one feedback session the employee may become disengaged, or even confused with the overwhelming wealth of information.